My Story, My struggles.

 We all assume that fit people are just born that way.
 We assume they don’t have to work hard.
 We assume they are always motivated and eating clean.
 Well, that’s not always the case!
 Fitness has always been a battle for me until recently.
 My fitness journey started at the age of 13, thanks to my mom dragging my lazy butt to the gym every morning.
 At the time, I hated her for it but now I am so thankful that she helped me develop a healthy habit.

 Once again, I was trying to figure out what to do with my health and fitness.
 I realized that the only answer would be balance.
-I started doing 1 hour of weights followed by 30 minutes of cardio.
-Right after training, I had a protein shake, did some errands and then went home to cook my protein, greens and complex carbs!
-I still do my cheats once or twice a week depending on how I feel.
+Also, the secret to how I bounced back so quickly and kept it off after giving birth.
+I started doing 1 hour of weights followed by 20 minutes of cardio.
+I do IF and usually start eating by 10am or noon depending on the day.
+I still do my cheats once or twice a week depending on how I feel or what I am craving.
 One thing I truly learned through all of this is listen to your body and find the balance it needs.
 Going all out and being crazy strict on a diet will usually led to a bad binge afterwards so having that balance will truly help you in the long run!